Opinion | Five vile things Trump did to Zelensky and Ukraine that you forgot about

 All this is particularly pressing, given that Trump is likely to run for president again.
 The simplest way to illustrate this is by recalling five other things Trump did with regard to Zelensky and Ukraine:

-Trump spread propaganda about Ukrainian interference in the 2016 election.
 As early as 2017, Trump began voicing the conspiracy theory that Ukraine, not Russia, had interfered in the 2016 presidential election.
 This was one of the things Trump pressured Zelensky to “investigate” while withholding military aid.

 It’s complete nonsense, and crucially, it echoed Russian propaganda that had a geopolitical purpose.
 Putin himself reportedly put this idea in Trump’s head.
 And Fiona Hill, then a top national security official, testified that this propaganda helped Russia by deflecting attention from Russia’s own interference in 2016 and by dividing the United States from an ally.